Wedding Planner Invoice Template

 How to Become a Wedding Planner

-- Complete High School – Earning a high school diploma or GED is mandatory for those seeking a college education in an applicable major for wedding planning.
-For those looking to become a wedding planner without formal education, having a diploma may not be necessary.
+- Complete High School – Earning a high school diploma or GED is mandatory for those seeking a college education, which can open doors to higher pay grades.

-- Earn a Degree – Both Associates and Bachelors degrees can put prospective wedding planners on a strong career path.
+- Earn a Degree – Both associate’s and bachelor’s degrees can put prospective wedding planners on a solid career path.
 Recommended degrees include event planning, tourism & hospitality, business, and marketing.
-Regardless of the degree chosen, it is highly suggested the student enrolls in classes relating to business and entrepreneurship due to the majority of wedding planners being freelancers and small business owners.

-- Obtain Certifications – Upon graduating with a degree, earning a certification can give clients a sense of trust that the services they receive are reputable.
-The American Association of Certified Wedding Planners (AACWP) is a trusted organization that provides both training and certifications bundled together in one course package.
-The AACWP offers three (3) wedding planner designations, which include the Trained Wedding Planner, the Certified Wedding Planner, and the Certified Master Wedding Planner.
+- Obtain Certifications – Earning a certification can give potential clients a sense of trust in your skills and capabilities.
+This can be done in conjunction with a college education or not.
+The American Association of Certified Wedding Planners (AACWP) is a trusted organization that provides relevant training and certifications.
+The AACWP offers three (3) wedding planner designations: the Trained Wedding Planner, the Certified Wedding Planner, and the Certified Master Wedding Planner.
 Training can be taken online as well as in-house.

 Wedding Planner Salary & Hourly Rate ($/hr)